Andrewodwyer/Cork-City-Ghost-Tours/README.md

 -__button__

+  - The button was designed to stand out, to be easily visible from the rest of the page.
+  - The orange colour is in contrast as it is a complementary colour to the blue and green on the page.
-  - The button was designed to stand out.
-The image below shows the button without hover on the left and with hover on the right.
-The gradient changes from light orange down to dark orange down.
-This subtle change is a visual cue that in keeping with the use of gradients throughout the website.
+  - The image below shows the button without hover on the left and with hover on the right.
+As you can see, the gradient changes direction and the buttons sides expand.
+  - This subtle change is a visual cue that is in keeping with the use of gradients throughout the website.

 ![button](documentation/images/btn_and_btn.hover.png)